Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

     - Retrieves length of allListedTokens array.
   - **Returns:**
     - `uint256`: Total number of listed tokens.

-# SSListing and SSLiquidity Contract Documentation
+# SSListingTemplate Documentation

 ## Overview
-The `SSListingTemplate` and `SSLiquidityTemplate` contracts, implemented in Solidity (^0.8.2), form a decentralized trading platform. `SSListingTemplate` manages buy/sell orders, payouts, and volume balances, while `SSLiquidityTemplate` handles liquidity deposits, withdrawals, and fee claims.
-Both inherit `ReentrancyGuard` for security and use `SafeERC20` for token operations, integrating with `ISSAgent` and `ITokenRegistry` for global updates and synchronization.
+The `SSListingTemplate` contract, implemented in Solidity (^0.8.2), forms part of a decentralized trading platform. `SSListingTemplate` manages buy/sell orders, payouts, and volume balances, it inherits `ReentrancyGuard` for security and use `SafeERC20` for token operations, integrating with `ISSAgent` and `ITokenRegistry` for global updates and synchronization.
 State variables are private, accessed via view functions with unique names, and amounts are normalized to 1e18 for precision across token decimals.
 The contracts avoid reserved keywords, use explicit casting, and ensure graceful degradation.

 **SPDX License**: BSD-3-Clause

 **Version**: 0.0.10 (Updated 2025-06-23)

-## SSListingTemplate Documentation

 ### State Variables
 - **`routersSet`**: `bool public` - Tracks if routers are set, prevents re-setting.